zitadel/zitadel-examples/b2b-nextjs/README.md

 ### 4. Grant and authorize another project

 In the `B2B-Demo` delegate access management of the project `Data Cube` to `B2B-Demo-Customer` as described above.
 As soon as you granted the project, authorize your user to that project by assigning some roles.
 The new project should load on the Portal.
-This is how you can use a Service User for Client-Discovery.
+This is one way how you can implement client discovery.
+A service user [requests all project-grants](https://github.com/zitadel/zitadel-examples/blob/5e8dcdbd483597ae7e57d5eb2c711b19e7ca4fc9/b2b-nextjs/pages/api/grantedprojects.tsx#L6) for a user from the Management API.

 ### 5. User Management